Densua Mumford

 - d.mumford@luc.leidenuniv.nl

 Densua Mumford is Assistant Professor of International Relations.
-Her research explores African regionalism, on the one hand, and internet politics and digital technologies, on the other.
+Her research explores African international relations, on the one hand, and the politics of the internet and digital technologies, on the other.
 Her work today contributes to decolonising perspectives on international relations.

 Biography

-Densua Mumford is Assistant Professor of International Relations at the Faculty of Governance and Global Affairs.
+Densua Mumford is Assistant Professor of International Relations at the Faculty of Governance and Global Affairs (FGGA).
 She completed her DPhil in International Relations at the University of Oxford.
-Her primary research explores the international relations of African peoples and states.
-Within this broad theme, she focuses on the role of regional organisations such as the African Union, ECOWAS, and SADC in the political and economic dynamics of the continent.
+Her research explores the international relations of African peoples and states, especially the role of regional organisations such as the African Union, ECOWAS, and SADC in the political dynamics of the continent.
 Her previous projects have explained the creation and empowerment of regional parliaments such as the ECOWAS Parliament, with a focus on the agency and beliefs of African actors.
-She is currently investigating the discursive context of African regionalism.
-Secondarily, she has a robust interest in the politics of the internet and digital technologies, with a current project on the political narratives of cryptocurrency evangelists.
-Her work today contributes to decolonising perspectives on international relations.
+She is a coordinating member of the international scientific network ‘Recentring African Subjects and Subjectivities: Proposition for a New Research Agenda on Regionalism in Africa’ (RASS), which is funded by the German Research Foundation (DFG).
+She also has an interest in the politics of the internet and digital technologies, with publications on cybersecurity and cryptocurrencies.
+Her research and teaching contributes to decolonising perspectives on international relations.

 Academic Expertise